mbeliogl/Penny.io/Readme.md

 ---

-## About Penny.io
+## About Readia.io

-Penny.io is a fully blockchain-native publishing platform designed to solve one problem.
+Readia.io is a fully blockchain-native publishing platform designed to solve one problem.
 We've all encountered it - not being able to read an article, get an answer to your math problem, or read a code snippet you so desperately need because you get smacked with a 'create an account or subscribe to continue reading' blocker.

 We get it.
 Platforms have hosting expenses.
 Writers give them a cut of their earnings in return for exposure.
 Readers have to maintain a subscription even when they rarely use the resource.

-Penny flips the script (haha, yes pun is intended).
+Readia flips the script (haha, yes pun is intended).
 Writes set article prices ranging from $0.01–$1.00.
 Readers unlock individual articles using the **x402 HTTP payment protocol**.
 Writers get paid in seconds (not weeks) and can manage payouts across **Base** and **Solana** with our proprietory dual-network support.
 Readers maintained perpetual access validated by the blockchain.

 You read that right.
-Penny delivers:
+Readia delivers:
   - No ads
   - No subscriptions
   - No platform fees